Fast quantum algorithm for differential equations

 \textit{Outline}.---The rest of this paper proceeds as follows.
 First, we specify the class of fast-solvable PDEs.
-Then we detail our approach, present the algorithm and analyze its complexity.
-We conclude with a discussion of limitations and extensions.
+Then we detail the hybrid approach and present the algorithm for PDEs with periodic boundaries, followed by a complexity analysis.
+We then extend the algorithm to non-periodic boundaries and describe an alternative approach in which PDEs are directly discretized in a wavelet basis.
+We conclude with a discussion and outlook.
 Proofs of stated lemmas and detailed complexity analysis are provided in the Appendix.